HWNi/MSDS-Capstone/README.md

 * [fuzzy](https://pypi.python.org/pypi/Fuzzy)

 ### How to run
-After you install the necessary packages, you need to create a folder named *data* in the root folder and put all the input data sets (which will be introduced in the next section) in this folder.
+After you install the above necessary packages, you need to create a folder called *data* in the root folder and put all the input datasets (which will be explained in the next section) into this folder.
 Then, you can start the program by running *main.py*.
-After an entire iteration of algorithm, the performance of algorithm will be displayed through precision, recall and F1-score in average.
-In addition, all the results of disambiguation will be saved as csv in the *result* folder.
+After an entire iteration of the algorithm, the results of disambiguation will be saved as a csv file in the *result* folder.
+In addition, the performance of algorithm will be printed as acerage precision, recall and F1-score.

 ## Datasets Overview
 ### Input Data Structure